Rithurajmgclt/WarehousePurchaseManagement/README.md

 #api =>
-  swagger is added no need of postman to test localhost/swagger url will lead you to api page
+  swagger is added no need of postman to test, localhost/swagger url will lead you to api page

 note =>